 5. Don't stick to one question

-There will be a penalty if you don't complete each section of the exam.
+There will be a penalty if you don't complete each exam section.
 Also, unanswered questions will decrease your score.
 Don't spend too much time on solving a single tricky question and rather give limited time to each question.
 Do not spend more than two and a half minutes on one question.
+Thus, keeping these pointers in mind, devise your GMAT preparation strategy.

 6. Focus on the time limit while preparing for the GMAT

 With limited time, developing your speed is of utmost importance.
 Focus more on the area which is taking too much of your time.
-Like if you are taking too much time on the Quantitative section then work on improving your quants skills.
+Like if you are taking too much time on the Quantitative section, then work on improving your Quant skills.
 Solve the GMAT practice exam every day and develop your speed.
+This way you will gain confidence with GMAT preparation and not get overwhelmed in a real exam setting.

 7. Use an elimination strategy

-Don't spend too much time on a particular question that you cannot solve.
+Don't spend too much time on a question you cannot solve.
 Do not get obsessed with giving the right answers.
-Whenever stuck with a tricky question just mark the one which is nearest to the correct answer and move on to the next question.
+Whenever stuck with a tricky question, just mark the one which is nearest to the correct answer and move on to the next question.
+Using this strategy while doing your GMAT preparation will be beneficial when appearing for the main GMAT exam date.

 8. Improve visual literacy while preparing for the GMAT

-Learn to read charts, symbols, tables, and graphs to increase your efficiency.
+Learn to read charts, symbols, tables, and graphs to increase your efficiency while preparing for GMAT.
 GMAT exams have visual data questions, so, learning this skill will help you in better time management as well.
 This will help you in solving the GMAT Quant section.

 9. Develop the right kind of skills

-As it is a limited-time test, develop skills that will come in handy while giving the test.
+As it is a timed test, develop cut=to-cut skills that will be useful while giving the GMAT test.
 Find your weak area and work on it, so, it will not affect your performance on the entire exam.
+GMAT preparation should be solid and one must not leave any stone unturned.

 10. Practice as much as you can

 Practice more and more!
-As they say, practice makes a man perfect, you need to apply this while preparing for the exam and once you are complete with your preparation go for the free GMAT sample papers.
+As they say, practice makes a man perfect, you need to apply this while preparing for GMAT exam and once you are complete with your preparation go for the free GMAT sample papers.
 It will help you in finding how well you are prepared for the test.
+Also keep scope to retake the GMAT exam if the need may arise.

-- The Official Guide for GMAT Review, 2022 – This exam guide includes more than 900 questions from past GMAT exams, a diagnostic section to help you assess where to focus your efforts, and invaluable test-taking tips and strategies to help you get the score you want.
+- The Official Guide for GMAT Review – This exam guide includes more than 900 questions from past GMAT exams, a diagnostic section to help you assess where to focus your efforts, and invaluable test-taking tips and strategies to help you get the score you want.

-- Kaplan GMAT 800: Advanced Prep for Advanced Students - Tips for test-taking, proven strategies for getting a perfect score of 800, and focused guidelines for tackling each question type all combine for the ideal preparation tool for the most ambitious student.
+- Kaplan GMAT 800: Advanced Prep for Advanced Students - Test-taking tips, proven strategies for getting a perfect score of 805, and focused guidelines for tackling each question type all combine for the ideal preparation tool for the most ambitious student.

 - Other Resources from Veritas, Magoosh, etc.